GekkaSaori/DPB4B/README.md

 # DPB4B
 **D**ynamic **P**rogramming **B**ook **for** **B**eginners

+The origin of this document is back to November 2017 when I learning Dynmaic Programming for NOIp.

+It has been used as a handout for my class in January 2018.

+It isn't perfect, or it won't be perfect at all.
+Maybe it is worse than you think.
+However, it may be still useful for some people who are beginners to Dynamic Programming (as me).

 Please notice this document is still under construction, and there's **no** stable realase for it temporarily, sorry for that.

 ## Download
 PDF File: [DP](https://github.com/MingqiHuang/DB4B/blob/master/DP.pdf)

-If source code is needed, please fully clone this repository.
+If you need the source code, please **fully** clone this repository to avoid any problem.

 ## Build
-Use `Latexmk -lualatex --shell-escape DP.tex` to make.
+Use `Latexmk -lualatex --shell-escape DP.tex` to make (recommended).

+or you can compile the source manually using LuaLaTeX.

-## Dependence:
+## Dependence
-- Any popular distribution of $\LaTeX$
+- Any popular distribution of LaTeX with LuaLaTeX
 - Python
 - Pygments package in Python